By Kaye A. Thomas

 - Is my tax bracket established by the amount I earn on the job?

-- Will capital gain or dividend income push my other income into a higher tax bracket?
+- Will capital gain or qualified dividend income push my other income into a higher tax bracket?

 - If my ordinary income puts me in the 15% tax bracket, can I receive an unlimited amount of long-term capital gain at the 0% rate?

-No, the 0% rate applies only to the amount of long-term capital gain and dividend income needed to “fill up” the 15% tax bracket.
-For example, if your ordinary income is $4,000 below the figure that would put you in the 25% bracket and you have a $10,000 long-term capital gain, you’ll pay 0% on $4,000 of your capital gain and 15% on the rest.
+No, the 0% rate applies only to the amount of long-term capital gain and qualified dividend income needed to bring your taxable income (including these items) up to a threshold level that limits the 0% rate.
+(This threshold level used to correspond to the end of the 15% bracket for ordinary income, but it’s now a different number, though still very close.)
+For example, if your ordinary income is $4,000 below this threshold level for your filing status and you have a $10,000 long-term capital gain, you’ll pay 0% on $4,000 of your capital gain but the rest will be taxable.

 - Will my overall tax go up sharply when my income reaches the point where I’m in the next tax bracket?

 No, there’s no reason to be concerned about this possibility.
 When you reach a higher tax bracket, any additional income will be taxed at the higher rate, but the income required to reach that level is still taxed at the lower rates.
-For example, if your taxable income is just $100 above the limit on the 15% bracket, the last $100 dollars will fall in the 25% bracket and will cause your tax to increase by $25, but won’t affect the tax you pay on all your other income.
+For example, if your taxable income is just $100 above the limit on the 12% bracket, the last $100 dollars will fall in the 22% bracket and will cause your tax to increase by $22, but lower tax rates will still apply to all your other income.

 - Can I determine my tax bracket by looking at the withholding rate on my paystub?